radhikakashyap005/Simple-Quiz/README.md

-# Simple-Quiz
+# Simple-Quote
-I made a simple quiz with HTML, CSS, and JavaScript.
+I made a simple quote with HTML, CSS, and JavaScript.

 This is the visual representation of the Quote Generator